Three out of four isn’t bad.

 ‘I just love this picture and having spent decades trying to herd sheep and lambs into empty foreground spaces, I really appreciated the way that photographer not only captured their game of ‘King of the Castle’ but also managed to do it in sumptuous lighting conditions.’

 So from four entries I ended up with 3 results which of course I am rather pleased with.
-The Overall winning shot in the competition was a superb atmospheric image of a frosty summit of the fell Sallows by Niels Rasmussen, well done Neils.
+The Overall winning shot in the competition was a superb atmospheric image of a frosty summit of the fell Sallows by Niels Rasmussen, well done Niels.
 I am not sure I will ever get to win the competition but it is just a bit of fun, even better to be placed.

 Followers of this website will know that currently I have no separate setup for prints of my photographs to be ordered and this is a feature which will come online once I get the Wainwrights in Colour completed.
-In the meantime I do supply prints by request via email at: info@andybeckimages.co.uk.
+In the meantime I do supply prints by request via email at: [email protected].

 2 Comments: